-- If you want the curry to be spicy you could add ½ to 1 tsp chili powder while cooking the gravy.
+- If you want the curry to be spicy you can add ½ to 1 tsp chili powder while cooking the gravy.

-- Remove from the heat and keep the curry covered.
+- Remove the cooker from the heat and keep the curry covered.

-- Heat a small frying pan, add coconut oil, let it turn hot.
+- Heat a small frying pan, add coconut oil, let oil turn hot.

 - Add mustard seeds, let it splutter.

-- Add dry red chili, saute for a couple of seconds.
+- Add dried red chilies, saute for a couple of seconds.